v. Shanghai

 Hello outside world, family and friends.

-effort not to touch anything or breathe in anyone immediate direction.
-When you have 25million people packed into a city like sardines contagions spread like melted butter.
+effort not to touch anything or breathe on anyone.
+When you have 25 million people packed into a city like sardines contagions spread like melted butter.

 But the funny thing about that road: in China... it's much longer than in the States.
-I can fully kick a cold in about a week Stateside.
-In China, we're nearly at the 2 week mark and it's still there reaking it's germy havoc every so often.
+I can fully kick a cold in about a week State-side.
+In China, we're nearly at the 2 week mark and it's still there wreaking its germy havoc.
 Many of my coworkers have experienced the lingering cold as well and have reported, "it's a thing here."

 More observations...

-Front porch sitting is a thing here.
+Front porch sitting is also a thing here.
 Except it's more... sidewalk sitting.

 There are some evenings I go out on the town and I fumble my way through French more than I speak English.